 HSC 100.
-MEDICAL TERMINOLOGY. (equivalent to NUR 100) This course is designed to include the basic structure of medical words, including prefixes, suffixes, roots, combination forms and plurals.
+MEDICAL TERMINOLOGY.
+This course is designed to include the basic structure of medical words, including prefixes, suffixes, roots, combination forms and plurals.
 Pronunciation, spelling and definitions of medical and pathophysiological terms related to all body systems are emphasized.
-(F, S-STT/AAS).
+(F, S-OEK/AAS).
+1 credit